SilentVoid13/Silent_Pass/README.md

 make install
 ```

-For Windows cross-compiling, you will need `mingw` and more precisely `i686-w64-mingw32-gcc` (32 bits version) :
+To cross-compile for Windows, you will need `mingw` and more precisely `i686-w64-mingw32-gcc / i686-w64-mingw32-g++` (32 bits version) :

 ```bash
 mkdir build && cd build